healthykitchen101/healthykitchen101.com/ice-makers/reviews/vivohome/vivohome-automatic-ice-maker.md

 ### Ice Capacity Test: Competitively Good

-Average Time Basket:
+Average Time Basket: 115 min

-Average Weight Basket:
+Average Weight Basket: 23 oz (561 g)

-Average Waste Basket:
+Average Waste Basket: 0.2 oz (5.7 g)

-Capacity Hr:
+Capacity Hr: 10.5 oz (298 g)

-Capacity24 Hrs:
+Capacity24 Hrs: 15.9 lbs (7.2 kg)

+The Vivo Home makes quite thick and chunky ice bullets.
+Consequently, the average ice making cycle is 11 min 30 sec which is around 2 min longer than similarly performing machines such as the [Frigidaire EFIC189](https://healthykitchen101.com/ice-makers/reviews/frigidaire/frigidaire-portable-ice-maker-efic189/) and also the [AGLucky HZB-12B](https://healthykitchen101.com/ice-makers/reviews/aglucky/aglucky-ice-maker-hzb-12b/#usability).

+The average time to fill a basket takes a little longer on average, around 105 min or 1 hr 45 min.
+However, our tests showed that periodically the time can increase an additional 20 min or so.
+Capacity wise, you can expect up to 10.5 oz per hour or 7.2 kg over 24 hrs.
+This is slightly less than its two closest rivals.

 ### Ice Quality